bespoken/bespoken-docs/unit-testing/guide.md

 Use these flags together with the test pattern matching when calling `bst test <pattern>` to narrow the tests that should be run.

 ## Viewing Request/Response Payloads
-Set the `trace` flag in the skill-testing.json file and the full request and response JSON payloads will be printed to the console when the skill-tester is run.
+Set the `trace` flag in the bst.json file and the full request and response JSON payloads will be printed to the console when the tests are run.

 ## Filtering Request/Response Payloads
 By specifying the "filter" property, it is possible to intercept the request before it is sent to the skill,